Vvidsky/Vvidsky/README.md

 <img src="https://img.shields.io/badge/Kaggle-20BEFF?style=for-the-badge&logo=Kaggle&logoColor=white">
 </a>

-I am a Database and Intelligent Systems major junior in the Faculty of ICT at Mahidol University
+A junior specializing in Database and Intelligent Systems in the Faculty of ICT at Mahidol University

 ## Skills
 ### Languages